 This home is featured in the December 2016 issue of Better Homes and Gardens®, December 2015 Fine Homebuilding, Summer 2016 Fine Homebuilding, January 2016 Fine Homebuilding, Fall 2018 American Farmhouse Style and the 2018 Taunton’s All New Kitchen Ideas That Work book.

 This was also included in the 2018 Houzz ideabook “100 Beautiful Snowy Scenes”.

-The architect is Mary Beth Stilwell of MB Architecture & Design
+The designer is Mary Beth Stilwell of MB Architecture & Design.

 Photography by Susan Teare.